-Are you ready for a little exercise?
-This exercise targets a variety of muscle groups in your body including your biceps, it has a lot of benefits and it’s easy to perform.
-We are talking about the underhand dumbbell row exercise.
+Are you ready to learn a new exercise and add it to your 7-days a week workout schedule.
+This underhand dumbbell row targets a variety of muscle groups in your body, specifically your biceps.
+It will give you a lot of benefits and is easy to perform.

 What is the Underhand Dumbbell Row?

 The underhand dumbbell row is a slightly advanced variation of the dumbbell row; it involves bending over a little bit and rowing the dumbbells using an underhand grip.